hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-02 Revision Control.md

 #### Owner

+1. Notify the **Approving Authority** of the change and, if applicable, provide
-1. Create a new draft revision by performing modifications to the data/document in accordance with the applicable processes.
+2. Create a new draft revision by performing modifications to the data/document in accordance with the applicable processes.

-2. Conduct **Peer Review** in accordance with **CM01-003-02 Peer Review**.
+3. Conduct **Peer Review** in accordance with **CM01-003-02 Peer Review**.
-3. Submit the draft revision and **Peer Review Record** (PRR) to the Configuration Manager.
+4. Submit the draft revision and **Peer Review Record** (PRR) to the Configuration Manager.

 #### Configuration Manager